Chris-James/smart-commit/README.md

 ## Commit Message Format

+A commit message consists of three components:
+- **Header** - The commit type, scope, & subject
+- **Body** - A more detailed description of the changes being committed
+- **Footer** - Breaking changes, issues closed, programming partners

-Commits are, generally, formatted as follows:
+Commit messages are, generally, formatted as follows:
 ```
 <type> <scope>: <Subject>